n404r/ChodTantra/README.md

-# ChodTantra Version 2 💩
+# CopyTantra Version 2
-## ChodTantra is a simple utility that allows you to quickly paste pre-copied keywords or code snippets into text boxes on any website which restricts copy-paste.
+## CopyTantra is a simple utility that allows you to quickly paste pre-copied keywords or code snippets into text boxes on any website which restricts copy-paste.
 ### This tool only works on windows!
 ### Shortcut key to paste is CTRL+SHIFT+P.